 Art has been a part of human life for thousands of years.
 It is therefore no surprise that the brush is one of mankind’s oldest tools.
 Artist brushes, similar to today’s brushes were already used by man in the stone-age.
-Brushes as we know them today are made of natural or synthetic hair.
-The history and development of brush-making is long.
+Brushes, as we know them today, are made of natural or synthetic hair.
+The history and development of brush-making are long.
 The materials used and the brushes shapes changed over time and got more and more specialized.

 The first artist brushes

 Humans used brushes for cave paintings as far back as the Stone Age.
 The created work of art can be admired until today.
 The paintings in the cave of Altamira in Spain, are one of the most famous examples.
 They were created between 16,500 and 13,000 before Christ.
 Even then, people already knew different painting techniques and knew how to draw in perspective.
 Their aim was to depict the appearance and behaviour of animals in a lifelike manner.
 Therefore, these works can already be explicitly referred to as painting in today’s understanding.
 For the application of paint, the first brushes were used in addition to hands, branches and tubes.
 The oldest brushes that have been found, were made of feathers and animal hair tied to branches and animal hair stuck into hollow bones.

 Arts and cultures have changed a lot over time.
 Accordingly, the most important tool used by artists has also changed and evolved.
 The brush as we know it today has helped shape centuries of human history and culture.
 Today there is hardly a person who has never held a brush in their hand.